Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ## Article Search Bar

-The article search bar is deisgned to help the user quickly and easy retrieve articles where they know the title or name of the author.
+The article search bar is designed to help the user quickly and easy retrieve articles where they know the title or name of the author.

 **Note** This filter works in combination with all other article filters.